 USAA was founded in 1922 among a group of Army officers who agreed to insure each group member’s vehicle.
 To this day, USAA continues to focus solely on military families and has now expanded to become the fifth largest auto insurance carrier.
 The corporate offices are located in San Antonio, Texas but the carrier also has offices throughout the country and worldwide.

 Liberty Mutual is another massive-sized insurance carrier, ranking as the sixth largest auto insurance provider behind USAA.
 It was founded in 1912, but did not write the first auto insurance policy until 1918.
-Now Liberty Mutual offers a vast array of insurance products and earns almost $44 billion in annual revenue.
+Now, Liberty Mutual offers a vast array of insurance products and earned almost $44 billion in annual revenue in 2020.

 While both offer similar products, one company may offer more advantages than the other for some people.